nextcomputers/previous/readme.previous.txt

 - Shortcuts do not work properly or overlap with host commands on some platforms.
 - CPU timings are not correct.
 You may experience performance differences compared to real hardware.
-- There is a lot of instability when running Mac OS via Daydream.
+- There is some instability when running Mac OS via Daydream.
 - FPU only works on x86 hosts.
 - Slirp: In certain rare conditions Slirp may crash.